sulaimonwasiu/Expense_Tracker/README.md

 7. **Contributing**: Information on how others can contribute to the project.
 8. **License**: Licensing information for the project.
 9. **Contact**: Contact information for further inquiries.

-This README provides a comprehensive guide to users and contributors, helping them understand and use your expense tracker effectively.